RadeDevOne/1_parrot/README.md

 # WE CAN NOW USE FAKER TO SEED MORE DATA,   BUT BEFORE THAT LETS USE FAKER AND USE THEM IN METHODS THAT WILL BE INTENDED FOR CREATING SEEDING DATA

-I DID CREATED SOME HELPER METHODS; THERE ARE MORE FUNCTIONS WE GENERATE DATA THAT IS ACCORDING TO TYPES OF OUR RECORDS ("TYPESCRIPTY FRIENDLY TO TYPES OF OUR GENERATED PRISMA CLIENT")
+I DID CREATED SOME HELPER METHODS; THERE ARE MORE FUNCTIONS THN HELPERS, WE GENERATE DATA WITH THEM THAT IS ACCORDING TO TYPES OF OUR RECORDS ("TYPESCRIPTY FRIENDLY" TO TYPES OF OUR GENERATED PRISMA CLIENT)

 ```
 mkdir lib/prisma/seed && lib/prisma/seed/index.ts